You are here: Explore

 Scenic Highlights

-Steeped in heritage and history, Surrey is home to a superb selection of well preserved stately homes, many of which form part of the National Trust, including Polesden Lacey and Hatchlands Park, along with one of England's favourite Historic Royal Palaces, Hampton Court Palace.
+Steeped in heritage and history, Surrey is home to a superb selection of well-preserved stately homes, many of which form part of the National Trust, including Polesden Lacey and Hatchlands Park, along with one of England's favourite Historic Royal Palaces, Hampton Court Palace.

 Discover the historic landmarks of the county with a visit to the Runnymede, site of the sealing of the Magna Carta in 1215, see one of Surrey's famous castles in Guildford or Farnham, or take a trip along the Wey Navigation, the first British river to be made navigable in 1653.
-Learn more about the History of Surrey, from family history to museums and more, and discover the Surrey Countryside , with walking trails, cycling to nature and wildlife.

 Towns

-Steeped in history with cobbled streets and twisting lanes, Surrey's market towns showcase beautiful timber-framed buildings, castle keeps and abbey ruins, alongside an eclectic mix of independent and big name stores.
+Steeped in history with cobbled streets and twisting lanes, Surrey's market towns showcase beautiful timber-framed buildings, castle keeps and abbey ruins, alongside an eclectic mix of independent and big-name stores.

 Vibrant Guildford, the largest town of Surrey, brings together chic shopping and stylish places to eat and drink, surrounded by historic buildings, such as the iconic Guildhall and clock tower, theatres and entertainment venues.
 It is also one of the major shopping destinations for Surrey and is also the County town of Surrey.

-The charming town of Farnham, located in South West Surrey is known for its Georgian streets, historic buildings and craft hertiage.
+The charming town of Farnham, located in South West Surrey is known for its Georgian streets, historic buildings and craft heritage.
 Take time to explore the Castle Keep, the magnificent park as well as the quaint streets and alleyways.

 Riverside Kingston-upon-Thames offers destination shopping and waterfront dining only 25 minutes from central London.
 Home to a bustling market for more than 800 years, and the place where Saxon Kings were crowned, the town now hosts a busy calendar of festivals and events throughout the year.